Lia Maivia: Personal life

 Maivia was born the daughter of Aulaumea Sanitoa Aulaumea and Talaleu Soesa Fuataga of Lalomanu, Samoa.
 Maivia had one daughter, Mataniu Feagaimaleata "Ata" Fitisemanu, with her first husband Sione Papali'i Fitisemanu.
 After she married her second husband Peter Maivia, he adopted her daughter Ata and changed Ata's last name to Maivia.
 Ata and her third husband Rocky Johnson are the parents of Dwayne "The Rock" Johnson.

 Maivia died of a heart attack at her home in Davie, Florida, on 19 October 2008.
 There were conflicting reports of her age, as most outlets reported that she was 81 years old, while The Miami Herald reported that she was 77.
-A photo of her headstone featured in her Find a Grave entry displays a birth year of 1931, making her age at death 77.
+Her headstone displays a birth year of 1931, making her age at death 77.
 The Anoaʻi family established the "Lia Maivia Scholarship" in her honor.

 Bill Apter, a writer and journalist who specializes in wrestling, wrote of Maivia following her death: "When my daughter Hailey, who is now 23, met Lia at a wrestling event in upper New York state, Lia went to a gift shop at a nearby hotel and bought Hailey a stuffed rabbit as a gift.
 She had never met her before this day, and this shows what a heart she had!"
 Greg Oliver, another professional wrestling journalist, wrote that Maivia "was considered a strong-willed businesswoman, demanding and challenging of her employees."

 Her life is featured in most episodes of Young Rock, an autobiographical series based on the life of Dwayne Johnson.
 In the series, she's portrayed by Ana Tuisila.